SAP-archive/teched2021-developer-keynote/section/first-steps-ai/README.md

 ![service_key](service_key.png)

-> Download service_key and switch to the jupyter notebook

 Now since the service is up and running, we can start with the fun part and program our first AI inference call.
-Therefore I'm using the python client SDK provided by the Business Entity Recognition service that you can get from pypi.org.
+Therefore I'm using the python client SDK provided by the Business Entity Recognition service that you can get from [pypi.org](https://pypi.org/project/sap-business-entity-recognition-client-library/#description).
 Btw we also offer this for the other AI capabilities mentioned before.

 `pip install sap-business-entity-recognition-client-library`